BILL'S

 VT Edition Photo

-The restored Chevelle Tiny Lund would have used in 1973
+The restored Chevelle Tiny Lund would have used

 in Vermont.
 I doubt the hauler is the same one.